My Story

 The Solution

-I architected it as two applications: a frontend widget (jQuery) and Symmetry's first API (Spring with HATEOAS).
-I switched from URL-based API keys to embeddable script tags.
-Used Grunt as a custom build pipeline to build, minify, obfuscate, and cache-bust the widgets.
+I switched from URL-based API keys to embeddable script tags with keys in the tag itself.
+Used Grunt as a build pipeline to minify, obfuscate, and cache-bust the widgets.

 The Outcome